Jako/TailwindHelper/core/components/tailwindhelper/docs/readme.md

 ## Features

-- Write a safelist.json on base on chunk, template and resource content
+- Write a safelist.json on base on chunk, template, resource and template variable content

 ## Installation